News

 ALSO READ:

-Though there is no official news on the seriousness of the injury, the Board of Control for Cricket in India (BCCI) stated that the medical team will access the extent of the injury.
-In the mean time, Smriti Mandhana, who was the vice-captain of the side lead the field in the absence of Harmanpreet Kaur.
+Though there was no official news on the seriousness of the injury, the Board of Control for Cricket in India (BCCI) stated that the medical team was assisting her with the recovery.
+In the mean time, Smriti Mandhana, who was the vice-captain of the side took the field in the absence of Harmanpreet Kaur.

 The Indian skipper is a crucial component of the squad, and has been in a superb run of form against Australia in the 50-over format.
 Harmanpreet Kaur has smashed three fifties in her last four innings in ODI cricket against the Women in Yellow.